 Module 1 (Upstream system) - covers upstream activities associated with the extraction, processing and delivery of the coal feedstock.
-This system is taken out of the process as a separate module to allow treatment of this system in different ways (i.e. collection of primary and secondary data to derive a local or regional emission factor, or use of a scope 3 emission factor that should at a minimum be country specific).
-As this system has a single product, no emissions allocation approaches are required and all emissions are attributed to a single output, coal for gasification.
-That is, all emissions associated with this system are allocated to the intermediate product: coal.
-These emissions are carried with the coal (as embodied emissions) into the gasification system (module 3).
-Where applicable assessment of module 1 may be by-passed via use of an appropriate scope 3 emissions factor covering coal supply.
+This system is taken out of the process as a separate module to allow treatment of this system in different ways (i.e. collection of primary and secondary data29 to derive a local or regional emission factor, or use of a scope

-The impacts of hydrogen as an indirect GHG have not been considered as part of this work given current focus on (direct) GHG emissions accounting.
+28 The impacts of hydrogen as an indirect GHG have not been considered as part of this work given current focus on (direct) GHG emissions accounting.

-As per the GHG Protocol Standard "primary data are data collected from specific processes in the studied product's life cycle" and "secondary data are defined as data that are not from specific processes in the studied product's life cycle"
+29 As per the GHG Protocol Standard "primary data are data collected from specific processes in the studied product's life cycle" and "secondary data are defined as data that are not from specific processes in the studied product's life cycle"